BrentGG/NP-ZMQ/README.md

 ## Requests and Responses

 Some requests and responses contain variables, a variable will be indicated by square brackets containing the name of the variable and its type, e.g. ``[username:string]``.
 When the type of a variable is ``list`` it means that this variable contains multiple values separated by a comma ``,``.
-Two-dimensional lists are separated by a dash ``-``.
+Two-dimensional lists are separated by a semicolon ``;``.

 The responses show which part of the response the client should subscribe to in italics.
 For example, the following request (checking a client's balance):
 <pre><code><i>theoasis>balance?></i>[username:string]></code></pre>